 A filter contains up to three different elements:

 The filter type determines what the filter should compare with.
-When you select a filter type from the dropdown you will notice that only the filter types that works with the specific trigger are enabled.
+When you select a filter type from the dropdown you will notice that only the filter types that work with the specific trigger are enabled.
 For instance, it’s not possible to use the "order payment method" filter in workflows that are triggered by a new comment being submitted.
-The built in filter types handles most variables on post, user, comment and order objects.
-It’s also possible to filter on some non object specific things, like the "Request initiator" filter type that checks if the workflow was triggered by a normal post save or a REST API call to WordPress.
+The built-in filter types handle most variables on post, user, comment, and order objects.
+It’s also possible to filter on some non-object-specific things, like the "Request initiator" filter type that checks if the workflow was triggered by a normal post save or a REST API call to WordPress.

 Filter types with field definition

-This extra field are used by the built in filter types for custom fields (standard and via the Advanced Custom Fields plugin).
-Some addons to WunderAutomation also uses this extra input field.
+This extra field is used by the built-in filter types for custom fields (standard and via the Advanced Custom Fields plugin).
+Some add-ons to WunderAutomation also use this extra input field.

-Depending of the filter type, the dropdown to select the filter operator will contain different values that suits the selected filter type.
+Depending on the filter type, the dropdown to select the filter operator will contain different values that suit the selected filter type.